The Required Alternative Society: The Simpler Way.

 Simpler Way communities would be intensely intellectually and morally stimulating.
 They would be Educative places, both deliberately and spontaneously.
 Their everyday functioning would automatically immerse kids and everyone else in activities, conversations, situations that involved thinking carefully about arrangements, how things work, what everyone wants, what’s good for the town etc. Adults would be continually aware of the importance of helping younger ones broaden their horizons re practical, theoretical and philosophical issues.
 All would realise the importance of Educating, both for the good of the individual and because there cannot be a good society without Educated citizens.

 The main educative force would simply be living in the community.
-Kids would grow up in a highly stimulating and action packed environment, with lots working bees and little farms and firms and knowledgeable people doing interesting things and eager to explain and “teach”.
+Kids would grow up in a highly stimulating and action-packed environment, with lots working bees and little farms and firms and knowledgeable people doing interesting things and eager to explain and “teach”.
 The town and its functioning would be the classroom.
 Everyone in town would be a teacher…and learner.
 The town would have many experts, highly experienced in the skills and practicalities and theory involved in keeping the machinery and gardens going well.
 Crucial practical activities such as maintaining the waterwheels and solar panels would provide lots of learning opportunities adults would take advantage of.
-When the pump is fixed they’d go to the text books back in the library to go into the physics theory.
+When the pump is fixed they’d go to the text books back in the library to explore the physics theory.
 Kids would attend the town meetings and be on committees.
 Maybe the teenagers could take responsibility for running the fish and poultry co-ops.
 People who need to work for money only two days a week would have plenty of time to read up on topics and to find things to introduce youngsters to.
 We would have some but not many paid or professional teachers.

 Universities and trade schools night proceed more or less as they do now, providing formal training leading to credentialed careers.
 Anyone deciding to become a plumber or brain surgeon could enroll in the relevant preparatory courses…without paying fees.
 Society needs highly trained specialists so we should pay for their preparation and provide these students with a sufficient income to live well through their training period.
 (And when they graduate they should be paid a low but quite sufficient monetary salary.)
+(For longer discussions of Education: Critique, and Ideal.).

-Law, crime, police, courts, prisons.
+Law, lawyers, crime, police, courts, prisons.

 Health.